-Brody Studios is a members-only bar and club in Budapest, run by two Englishmen, and favored by the city's expat community.
-From the outside, Brody, which is located a bit outside the city center in a sleepy part of District 6, looks like just another delapidated pre-war building, needing a serious refurbishment.
+Brody Studios is a members-only bar and club in Budapest run by two Englishmen, and favored by the city's expat community.
+From the outside, Brody, which is located a bit outside the city center in a sleepy part of District 6, looks like just another delapidated pre-war building, in need of a serious refurbishment.
 But the inside is a different story: every inch of the three-story space has been meticulously designed, and it's rare to see a chic, contemporary interior mix so well with fading grandeur.

-Inside, there are several dining rooms, full-service bars, and a lively dance floor that tends to get packed on Friday and Saturday evenings.
-During the week, they host almost daily events including stand-ups and artists' workshops.
-The members comprise expats, international film crews who're stationed in Budapest, and local scene-chasers eager to rub shoulders with the famous and well-heeled crowd.
+Inside, there are several dining rooms, full-service bars, and a lively dance floor that tends to fill up on Friday and Saturday evenings with a fashionable crowd.
+During the week, Brody hosts regular events, including stand-ups and artists' workshops.
+Members comprise expats, international film crews stationed in Budapest, and local scene-chasers eager to rub shoulders with the famous and well-heeled crowd.

-Although a unique place in Budapest, Brody Studios isn't where you will get a taste of the city.
+Although a unique and worthy establishment, Brody Studios isn't where you'll get a flavor of Budapest.
 In fact, Brody is where well-traveled foreigners find refuge from Budapest.
 Where the Hendrick's & tonic is made the exact same way as in London's and Los Angeles's best bars (for comparable prices).
-Where global citizens weary from their strenuous travels find comfort, company, and a temporary sense of home, be it in Berlin, Barcelona, or Budapest.
+Where global citizens, feeling fatigue from travel, find comfort, company, and a temporary sense of home, be it in Berlin, Barcelona, or Budapest.

-If you're thinking about visiting Brody, you will most likely be able to get in even without a membership if you give them a heads-up by phone or email.
-Alternatively, they automatically admit guests who are staying in their boutique hotel (Brody House) in downtown Budapest.
+If you're thinking about visiting Brody, you'll most likely be able to get in even without a membership if you give them a heads-up by phone or email.
+Alternatively, they automatically admit guests staying in their boutique hotel, Brody House, in downtown Budapest.